2020, Vol. 7 Issue 1, Part A

 How to cite this article:

-I Dewa Gede Alit Udayana, IG Mahardika, IK Sumadi, K Budaarsa and IGNG Bidura.
+I Dewa Gede Alit Udayana, IG Mahardika, IK Sumadi, K Budaarsa, IGNG Bidura.
 Effect of energy-protein ratio in diets on Balinese duck(Anas sp)performance and feed digestibility.
-International Journal of Fauna and Biological Studies.
-2020; 7(1): 41-46.
+Int J Fauna Biol Stud 2020;7(1):41-46.